-After the Callawassie Island Building Permit is issued and prior to commencing work, a portable toilet must be placed on the job site with the door facing the home under construction and properly located so as to least disturb other residences and other construction.
-The door to the toilet may not face the street.
+1. After the Callawassie Island Building Permit is issued and prior to commencing work, a portable toilet must be placed on the job site with the door facing the home under construction and properly located, within the building envelope, to least disturb other residences and other construction.
 Screening of the toilet with lattice is mandatory.
-Mandatory toilet screen mounted on 4"x4" posts may be constructed of black or Charleston green 1" wood or vinyl lattice; T1-11 plywood; or mesh.
+Mandatory toilet screen mounted on 4"x4" posts may be constructed of black or Charleston green wood or vinyl lattice; T1-11 plywood; or mesh.
 This rule shall apply to the use of any portable toilet, whether or not a Callawassie Island Building Permit is required.